mestabrookuno/8950-aws-scanner/docs/README.md

 ![Server Logging Settings](images/AU-Server_Access_Logging.png)

+Logs will now generate and can be tested by making any changes on the chosen bucket, and checking the logs bucket to ensure data was created.

 # CA Assessment, Authorization, and Monitoring
 The CA family of controls deals with assessing the environment and access, authorizing access, and monitoring.
 The applicable control for S3 buckets is below:
 - CA-9